STATE BOARD FOR COMMUNITY COLLEGES AND OCCUPATIONAL EDUCATION

 Procedures

-The System president shall promulgate procedures as needed to implement this policy.
+The Chancellor shall promulgate such procedures as may be needed to implement this policy.